 As a chronic insomniac, she aims to bring her findings to anyone struggling with getting adequate rest.
 Her expertise is in creating informative, trustworthy, and useful health content.

-When she’s not testing mattresses or researching CBT-I, she enjoys spending time in the sunshine with her husband and her dog Pepper.
+When she’s not testing mattresses or researching CBT-I, she enjoys spending time in the sunshine with her husband and her dogs Pepper and Winston.

 Experience & Highlights